SebWouters/CheMPS2/README.md

 `option3/lib/python2.7/site-packages`, but the folder `lib` and the distribution of python can vary.

-Compilation of PyCheMPS2 occurs by linking to the `c++` library in installation directory.
+Compilation of PyCheMPS2 occurs by linking to the `c++` library in the installation directory.
 The installation of PyCheMPS2 will fail if that library is not properly installed.
-If you have pulled a newer version of CheMPS2, please remember to (re)install the `c++` library first, before reinstalling PyCheMPS2!
+If you have pulled a newer version of CheMPS2, please remember to reinstall the `c++` library first, before reinstalling PyCheMPS2!

 ### 6. Test PyCheMPS2

-To test PyCheMPS2 (remember that the folder `lib` and the distribution of python can vary), run:
+To test PyCheMPS2 (remember that the python site-packages folder can vary),
+run:

-    > cd /sourcefolder/chemps2/PyChemps2/tests
+    > cd /sourcefolder/chemps2/PyCheMPS2/tests
     > export PYTHONPATH=${PYTHONPATH}:option3/lib/python2.7/site-packages
     > python test1.py
     > python test2.py